-In short, stock-keeping units help to maintain inventory records up to date, which in turn enables you to maximize profits and achieve the business goal.
+In short, stock-keeping units help maintain inventory records up to date, enabling you to maximize profits and achieve the business goal.

 Having a proper database and record of physical products with the help of stock-keeping unit numbers helps you forecast your sales better.
 In short, you can easily see which products are selling well, selling fast, or probably selling slow.
-With all such data, it becomes easy to anticipate the requirements of stock and maintain it accordingly.
+With all such data, it becomes easy to anticipate and maintain the stock requirements accordingly.
 After that, you must analyze products strategically.
 After that, you can take the required steps to help foster sales.

 Once an order has been placed, a timely shipment is essential.
 As a result, keeping track of inventory is a very important step.
 Therefore, SKUs make this very easy.

 They help warehouses find the required product quickly.
 Moreover, warehouse keepers can find the exact product with accuracy.
 Meanwhile, products that have multiple variants can be sorted soon and placed in the warehouse on the basis of SKUs.
 Above all, whenever a particular product is needed, the database can be checked, and the exact location of the product can be known.
 As a result, this saves the hassle of finding products in big warehouses and helps in shipping orders as quickly as possible.